stackyjoe/dynamick_cast/HowToBuild.md

     cmake .. -DUSE_SFML=ON -DUSE_QT5=ON

-there is also an audiere audio option, which should *just work*, and a Dear ImGui GUI option, which currently only has very limited functionality.
+There is also an audiere audio option, which should *just work*, and a Dear ImGui GUI option, which currently only has very limited functionality.
 If you are interested in other options feel free to do a feature request.
+There are some more options here as well, as a larger example:

+    cmake .. -DUSE_SFML=ON -DUSE_DEAR_IMGUI=ON -DLTO=ON -DCMAKE_BUILD_TYPE=Release -DSTRICT=ON

+On Windows I have only built this with Dear ImGui and using vcpkg to corral all the libraries and get them working with CMake.
+So if you wish to do that you'll probably need to run something like:

+   cmake .. -DUSE_SFML=ON -DUSE_DEAR_IMGUI=ON -DCMAKE_TOOLCHAIN_FILE="C:\vcpkg\scripts\buildsystems\vcpkg.cmake"

+to ensure that CMake will correctly find the packages installed with CMake.

 3. Build the project.